sjp38/hackermail/USAGE.md

 Users can reply to specific mail on the last generated list, using `reply` sub-command.
-Similar to `thread` and `open`, it receives the identifier of the mail to reply for, on the last generated list.
+Similar to `thread` and `open`, it receives the identifier of the mail to reply for, on the last generated `list` or `thread` output.

 The command formats reply mail for the given mail and open VIM for the user's interactive writing of the content.
 Once the user finishes writing it and